 - Where a disruption/disturbance still exists, the Archives will recompense each affected employee in accordance with Table 4 in Appendix D. If employees are relocated, they will be reimbursed for any additional costs associated with that relocation but will not receive the recompense for the disruption.

 - Where an employee is recalled to duty to meet an emergency, and no notice of the recall was given to the employee before ceasing ordinary duty, the employee will be paid for such emergency duty at the rate of double time.
 The time for which payment will be made will include time necessarily spent in travelling to and from duty.
 The minimum payment under this clause will be two hours.

-- Where the Director-General (delegate) directs an employee to be contactable and to be available to perform extra duty outside the standard working hours, the employee will be paid Restriction Allowance as set in Table 1 in.
-Appendix D.
+- Where the Director-General directs an employee to be contactable and to be available to perform extra duty outside the number of hours and minutes in a Standard Working Day, the employee will be paid Restriction Allowance as set in Table 1 in Appendix D.

 - Where the employee is recalled to the workplace, the time spent on duty and time spent travelling to and from the workplace will be included in the determination of the amount of overtime payment.
 The minimum payment is two hours.

 - Where an employee is contacted but not required to attend the workplace, the minimum payment is one hour.